How long are in person classes suspended? (03/11/20 12:00 AM)

 No, all libraries, including the Information Commons, will be closed at the Lake Shore, Water Tower, and Health Sciences campuses.

-All commuter meal plans (All-Access, Block and Declining Balance) will be prorated, UNLESS students contact Campus Card Office (at email@example.com ) by Thursday, March 19, 2020 to request that the meal plan continue.
+All commuter meal plans (All-Access, Block and Declining Balance) have been prorated, UNLESS students contacted the Campus Card Office (at firstname.lastname@example.org ) by Thursday, March 19 to request that the meal plan continue.

-For those students who received an exception to remain on campus, you will likely be required to relocate to another building on campus.
-This allows the University to provide the most efficient services and keep you and others who remain on campus safe and healthy.
+For those students who received an exception to remain on campus, you were likely required to relocate to another building on campus.
+This allows the University to provide the most efficient services and help keep you and others who remain on campus safe and healthy.

-Yes, the Student Development Fee will be adjusted for all students as follows: Undergraduate Student Development Fees
+Yes, the Student Development Fee has been adjusted for all students as follows: Undergraduate Student Development Fees

 U-Passes for the Spring 2020 Semester will remain active per the dates found on the U-Pass webpage (www.luc.edu/upass/activation/dates/).
 Because U-Passes will remain active, refunds cannot be issued to any eligible student per our contract with the CTA.
 A FAQ page will be updated and linked here as soon as possible.
 For now, reach out to email@example.com for any questions.
 You can also visit Loyola’s U-Pass webpage for additional information (www.luc.edu/upass/).